hpfield/TeleLabel/README-new.md

 Processes the raw data into suitable datasets for binary classification and multilabel downstream tasks.

 The `create_full_binary` parameter cleans the entire \~150k samples for later inference.
-Omit this if only interested in model training and evaluation.
+Set to `False` if only interested in model training and evaluation.

 ```